Greg Hardy Stopped From Joining Indoor Football League Team By Fans’ Vote

 Fans of the Salt Lake Screaming Eagles prevented the former NFL defensive lineman from joining the Indoor Football League team Thursday by a narrow vote, according to ESPN’s Darren Rovell.
 Hardy and Screaming Eagles management were ready to agree to a contract, but the team asked for fans to sanction his arrival by electronic ballot.

-“Results on the team app … was a virtual 50-50 tie, but an undisclosed percentage-point margin put a trophy icon next to ‘no.’,” Rovell writes.
+“Results on the team app … (were) a virtual 50-50 tie, but an undisclosed percentage-point margin put a trophy icon next to ‘no.’,” Rovell writes.

 So instead of playing for the Screaming Eagles on Friday against the Colorado Crush, Hardy will remain outside the gridiron looking in.